Azken Indioak, to take a step to take a leap

-Gatibu is a Basque rock group founded in 2002 in Gernika-Lumo, a four-piece which has brought out five studio disks and a live disk to date.
+Gatibu is a Basque rock group founded in 2000 in Gernika-Lumo, a four-piece which has brought out seven studio disks and a live disk to date.
 From their first songs it was very clear the group had been born to be part of one of the most widely-spread types of music in Basque culture.
-After more than a decade their work sounds more natural, sweeter and opener; their work in the studio has improved remarkably and they still steer clear of avant-garde tendencies.
+After more than fifteen years their work sounds more natural, sweeter and opener; their work in the studio has improved remarkably and they still steer clear of avant-garde tendencies.

 Their musical style is based on colourfully sung Western Basque, full of melody and life.
 Wide-ranging music free of any artistic complexes; the force of rock splashed with pop tones plus passion and the will to live; songs about love and friendship, emotions and changes in mood in daily life.
 But although the trunk of their music is rock and pop, they also take care of the branches and leaves which spring out from it: folk, country and disco/funky dance rhythms are also part of their repertoire in a completely natural way.
 They cultivate styles which open windows to music, wanting the band to be open to new influences at all times.

 During the last twenty years the group has given hundreds of concerts all over the Basque Country, filling concert halls and town squares to bursting point.
 In 2006 they played at the first Bilbao BBK Live, opening for groups such as Ben Harper & The Innocent Criminals, The Cult, The Cardigans and Lori Meyers.
 In 2014, for instance, at festival EHZ, they had the chance to share the stage with the famous groups Ska-P and Pendulum.
 They have played in a few Spanish cities such as Madrid, Barcelona, Valencia, Orense and Gijon and in other foreign cities such as London, Belfast, Cork and Londonderry.